google/wasefire/crates/runner-host/crates/web-client/README.md

 # Wasefire Web Client

-This is a fairly minimal web app for interacting with the runner that's built with Yew and [Trunk].
+This is a fairly minimal web app for interacting with the runner that's built with [Yew](https://yew.rs) and [Trunk](https://trunkrs.dev/).

 ### Running